Ibrahim Cissoko: Bolton Wanderers (loan)

+PEC Zwolle

+On 21 July 2026, Cissoko returned to the Netherlands and signed a four-season deal with PEC Zwolle.

 International career

 In December 2023, Cissoko was pre-called up by the Guinea national team for the 2023 Africa Cup of Nations.
 On 21 March 2024, he made his debut for Jong Oranje in a friendly match against Norway.

+On 11 March 2026, Cissoko received approval from FIFA to switch his international allegiance to the Guinea national team.

 Style of play

-Cissoko has been described as a quick winger who has the potential to form formidable and pacey partnerships up front.
+Cissoko has been described as a quick winger who is capable of forming attacking partnerships with fellow forwards.

 Personal life

 Born in the Netherlands, Cissoko is of Guinean descent.